git-town/git-town/website2/src/commands/config.md

 # git town config [subcommand]

-The _config_ command displays or writes your Git Town configuration.
+The _config_ command shows and updates your Git Town configuration.

 ## Variations